antokne/Timers/README.md

 * Amassari Liaison +XP

 Also supports two timers:
-* Remote mining - currently just 4 hrs
+* Remote mining - currently 4 or 8 hrs
-* Research - including a % bonus configured in settings.
+* Research - including a % bonus configured in settings and either 4 or 8 hrs.

 Timers are supported on phone app and watch.